MicrosoftDocs/altspace-vr/altspace-vr/faqs/business-faq.md

 ### Can we create our own 3D environments or objects with Unity?

 Yes!
 Users can upload Unity world builds and add custom kit objects.
-We also have our <mark>Mixed Reality Extensions (MREs) (link??)</mark>, this is our SDK to create games/apps that you can make using a Node.js server.
+We also have our [Mixed Reality Extensions (MREs)](/windows/mixed-reality/altspace-vr/world-building/using-mixed-reality-extensions), this is our SDK to create games/apps that you can make using a Node.js server.

 ### Can I share my desktop or browser in Altspace?